Peakboard/peakboard-templates.github.io/_templates/OKR_Board/en.md

 ---
 layout: article
-title: OKR Board
+title: OKR Team Goals with Google Spreadsheet
 description:
-  - This board gives the possibility to show up to 4 Objectives with 3 Key Results.
-Replace the variable with a data source and make it yours.
+  - OKR is a management method for linking the goals of each individual employee to those of the company.
+This template offers the possibility to display up to 4 Objectives and 3 Key Results.
+For this purpose, the respective data is loaded from a Google Spreadsheet, so that you can easily replace the data source and adapt it to your needs.
 lang: en
 weight: 1000
 isDraft: false
 ref: OKR_Board
 category:
+  - Lean Management
+  - KPI
   - OKR
-  - Goals
-  - Targets
-  - Objectives
 image: OKR_Board_EN.png
 download: OKR_Board_EN.pbmx
 overview_description: